Mullah Omar: Opium production

-Al-Qaeda 11 September 2001 attacks
+September 11 attacks by al-Qaeda

 Following the September 11 attacks on the United States carried out by al-Qaeda, the United States under the Bush administration issued an ultimatum to Afghanistan to hand over Osama bin Laden and other high ranking al-Qaeda officials and shut down all al-Qaeda training camps within the country.
 In an interview with Voice of America, Omar was asked if he would give up Osama bin Laden.
 Omar replied, "No. We cannot do that.
 If we did, it means we are not Muslims, that Islam is finished.
 If we were afraid of attack, we could have surrendered him the last time we were threatened."
 Omar explained his position to high-ranking Taliban officials:

 Omar was adamant that bin Laden was innocent of planning the 9/11 attacks despite the accusations directed against him.
 Nonetheless, high-ranking Taliban officials attempted to persuade Omar to hand bin Laden over and made offers to the United States through its contacts with Pakistan.
 The Taliban ambassador to Pakistan Abdul Salam Zaeef said at a news conference in Islamabad that "our position in this regard is that if the Americans have evidence, they should produce it."
 If they could prove their allegations, he said, "we are ready for a trial of Osama bin Laden."
 The Taliban foreign minister Wakil Ahmed Muttawakil also attempted to negotiate, offering the Americans the proposal of setting up a three-nation court under the supervision of the Organisation of the Islamic Conference as it was a "neutral organization" or having bin Laden tried by an Islamic council in Afghanistan.
 Muttawakil said "the US showed no interest in it."
 The Taliban Prime Minister Abdul Kabir stated that if evidence was provided, "we would be ready to hand him over to a third country".
 Part of the reluctance to hand bin Laden over stemmed from Omar's own miscalculations.
 Omar thought there was "less than a 10 percent" chance that the US would do anything beyond make threats.

 The Supreme Council of the Islamic Clergy, a council of around 1,000 clerics, convened in Kabul in late September 2001 and issued a decree against the United States and its threats of militarily invading Afghanistan.
 They also recommended that Osama bin Laden be asked to leave Afghanistan of his own free will to "avoid the current tumult" and expressed sympathy and a conciliatory tone towards those who died in the 11 September attacks: "The ulema voice their sadness over American deaths and hope America does not attack Afghanistan."
 The Taliban Education Minister Amir Khan Muttaqi said that Omar had agreed to follow guidance offered by the clerics and would try to encourage bin Laden to leave Afghanistan without forcibly handing him over to the United States for prosecution, even if bin Laden refused to leave the country.

 However, according to an interview with Pakistani journalist Rahimullah Yusufzai, Omar told him: